-The 2014 eastern Pacific hurricane season outlook is an official product of the National Oceanic and Atmospheric Administration (NOAA) Climate Prediction Center (CPC),
+The 2015 eastern Pacific hurricane season outlook is an official product of the National Oceanic and Atmospheric Administration (NOAA) Climate

 Interpretation of NOAA's eastern Pacific hurricane season outlook

-imply levels of activity for any particular region.
+it does not imply levels of activity for any particular location.

 NOAA does not make seasonal hurricane landfall predictions

 NOAA does not make seasonal hurricane landfall predictions.
 Hurricane landfalls are largely determined by the weather patterns in place as the hurricane

 approaches, which are only predictable when the storm is several days of making landfall.

 Nature of this Outlook and the "likely" ranges of activity

 This outlook is probabilistic, meaning the stated "likely" ranges of activity have a certain likelihood of occurring.
 The seasonal activity is expected to